MESA hosts events and provides services to increase student involvement with campus and community environmental issues.

 The Rachel Carson Forum

 Each year, the Master of Environmental Studies Association (MESA) hosts the annual Rachel Carson Forum in honor of Carson's influential and important environmental research, writings and activism.
 The Forum invites activists, scientists, writers and speakers to present and engage with the community to promote environmental awareness and discussion.
-Next Spring 2019, MESA will hold the 30th annual Rachel Carson Forum and welcomes all community members to listen and participate in this event.
-Next year's theme will be determined by all members of MESA in the Fall of 2018.
+Next Spring 2019 marks the 30th annual Rachel Carson Forum—an event that will welcome all community members to campus to listen and participate in environmental challenges and solutions.

 Rachel Carson was an aquatic biologist whose writings have been highly influential to the environmental movement and the formation of the U.S. Environmental Protection Agency (1970).
 Carson is most well known for her incredible writings on the marine environment and the animals that comprise these ecosystems.
 Her books Under the Sea-Wind (1941), The Sea Around Us (1951) and The Edge of the Sea (1955), chronicle life in marine habitats and made aquatic science accessible to the public.
 In 1962, Carson's landmark book, Silent Spring was released and warned of the impacts chemical pesticides, such as DDT, presented to the environment.
 She challenged the chemical industry for providing the public with false information regarding pesticide use and questioned the concept that human beings could achieve mastery over the natural world.
 Rachel Carson was a courageous woman who showed us the influence one person can attain with determination and the power of the written word.